 Professional doctorate in advanced practice and research: consultation and the organisation (D10D)

 This course will provide you with an advanced and sophisticated education in organisational consultancy in a stimulating learning community.
 It is designed to equip you, as a professional consultant, to work with the complexities of contemporary organisations in consulting and researching using a systems-psychodynamic framework.
 You will complete an original research project in an area of relevance to the profession and contribute to the knowledge base in the field.

 Advanced Practice includes presentations from a range of expert practitioners in the field, practice-based and theoretical seminars, peer discussions and individual practice supervision.
 The emphasis throughout is on the development and integration of theory and its practical application to consultancy and research in context.The programme will equip you with the skills to design and execute original applicable research informed by professional practice.
 It will enable you to contribute to a growing body of knowledge about organisational consultancy from a systems psychodynamic perspective and give you an advanced academic understanding of the field.

-The first two years of this course will involve you in two full days of teaching per month.
-Research Methods is taught as part of the Tavistock integrated doctorate programme in advanced practice and research.
+Research Methods is taught as part of the Tavistock and Portman's integrated doctorate programme in advanced practice and research.
 This will give you the opportunity to experience peer learning and support and the benefits of participation in a stimulating research community.
-Towards the end of Year 2 you will finalise the design of your research project which you will then carry out with the support of supervisors and peer discussion.
+Towards the end of year two you will finalise the design of your research project which you will then carry out with the support of supervisors and peer discussion.
 You may take a minimum of two years and a maximum of four years to complete your research and write your thesis.
-You will have the benefit of access to the Tavistock and Portman and the University of Essex online seminars and web-based learning opportunities.
+During this time, you will have the benefit of access to the Tavistock and Portman and the University of Essex online seminars and web-based learning opportunities.